svramu/svramu.github.io/_posts/2000-11-20-why-calculus.md

 (The area between x=a and x=b under f(x)) = (The area between x=0 and x=b) - (The area between x=0 and x=a)

 Of course assuming that a<b, we can reduce the problem of definite integral to one of subtracting areas.
 A powerful result, always reminding us of the geometric origin of the definition.
-In calculus, as in other fields, it is very important that we constantly be aware of the definitions and other assumptions, and not be carried away by the}
+In calculus, as in other fields, it is very important that we constantly be aware of the definitions and other assumptions, and not be carried away by the